rust-gamedev/rust-gamedev.github.io/content/blog/newsletter-changes/index.md

 transparent = true
 +++

+*Please fill out [this survey][survey] before skipping this section!
+More info below!*

 Hey everyone, it's been a while!
-As you've certainly noticed, the newsletter was on a hiatus for a while.
+As you've certainly noticed, the newsletter has been on hiatus for a while.
 The reason was mostly maintainer burnout, which is also why the newsletter of August 2023 was not published [until a few days ago][august-news].

 We're back now though!
-The community member Jan Hohenheim ([@janhohenheim]) has taken up the main responsibility for reviving the newsletter.
-This includes making changes requested by the community, and making sure the format is sustainable for the long term.
+A couple of community members, Jan Hohenheim ([@janhohenheim]) and Thierry Berger ([@Vrixyz]), have led the revival of the newsletter.
+This includes making changes requested by the community, and improving sustainability for the long term.

 ### Schedule Changes

-Thierry Berger ([@Vrixyz]), who has also decided to help with the project, has come up with a new [monthly schedule][monthly_schedule] that we will try out:
+Thierry Berger ([@Vrixyz]), has come up with a new [monthly schedule][monthly_schedule] that we will try out:

 - 3rd of the month: Newsletter starts.
 A call for submissions is made on social media and community Discord servers interested in receiving it.
 At the same